Sergey-Shar/tables-react/README.md

 All of the above methods are implemented on the server side through queries to the postgresql database.

+The application is wrapped in a docker container, in order to run it locally, make sure that Docker is installed on your computer.

+Below are detailed startup instructions

 ### Tools

  Client: